About the Author

-A year before Dad moved to the nursing home, my husband and I asked those questions and many more after our first child, Allen, was born in 1982.
+A year before Dad moved to the nursing home, my husband and I welcomed our first child, Allen, into the world.
 A few hours after his delivery, doctors discovered he had a life-threatening birth defect, and he was immediately flown to the University of Nebraska in Omaha for surgery.
-Two days later, we finally arrived at the neonatal intensive care unit where he was recovering.
-Seven hundred miles from home, without friends or family, we felt utterly and completely alone.
+2 days later, we finally arrived at the neonatal intensive care unit where he was recovering.
+700 miles from home, without friends or family, we felt utterly and completely alone.

 Allen survived and is an adult now, but our experiences created a deep desire within me to reach out to parents of critically or chronically ill children.
 So after 25 years as an elementary teacher who welcomed kids with special needs into her classroom, I left teaching in 2003 to begin writing and speaking.
-My first book, A Different Dream for My Child: Meditations for Parents of Critically or Chronically Ill Children was released by Discovery House Publishers (DHP).
+My first book, A Different Dream for My Child: Meditations for Parents of Critically or Chronically Ill Children, was released in 2009 by Discovery House Publishers (DHP).
 Since then I’ve published 4 more books for the special needs community.
 The most recent is Does My Child Have PTSD?
 What to Do When Your Child Is Hurting from the Inside Out, which came out in October of 2015.
 Check out my books page to view the rest.

 You are not alone,

 Jesus set a high standard when He said “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”
 The call is not limited to children who will sit quietly at His feet and listen, who color between the lines, who raise their hands and wait to be called upon, and who work at grade level.